hzi-bifo/seq2geno/README.md

     The fasta file of adaptors of DNA-seq.
 It is used to process the DNA-seq reads.

 ### License
-Please read [the license file]
+Apache 2.0 (please see the LICENSE)

 ### Contact
-Please open an issue here, or send an email to Tzu-Hao.Kuo@helmhotz-hzi.de
+Please open an issue here or contact Tzu-Hao Kuo (Tzu-Hao.Kuo@helmhotz-hzi.de).
+We will need to know how to reproduce the problem.